 Let’s continue exploring our settings screen.
 This time, we’ll click Deployment on the left-side menu.

 As you can see, we can choose which branch to raise for production when the build is green.
-In my case, I am using the branch master.
+In my case, I am using the branch controller.
 After picking up the branch’s name, we should click Save pipeline settings to go ahead.
 Now we must select the server where the application is hosted.

 All the information needed to configure the integration with your server is very simple and easily found.